Microchip-MPLAB-Harmony/reference_apps/apps/pic32mz_da_curiosity/pic32mzda_getting_started/readme.md

 ## Software/Tools Used:
 <span style="color:blue"> This project has been verified to work with the following versions of software tools:</span>

-Refer [Project Manifest](./firmware/src/config/pic32mzda_curiosity/harmony-manifest-success.yml) present in harmony-manifest-success.yml under the project folder *firmware/src/config/{configurtion name}*
+Refer [Project Manifest](./firmware/src/config/pic32mzda_curiosity/harmony-manifest-success.yml) present in harmony-manifest-success.yml under the project folder *firmware/src/config/pic32mzda_curiosity*
 - Refer the [Release Notes](../../../release_notes.md#development-tools) to know the **MPLAB X IDE** and **MHC/MCC** Plugin version.
 - Any Serial Terminal application like Tera Term terminal application.